TaylorBarrick/nginx-go-docker/Readme.md

-Simple api to return 3 Go endpoints via nginx
+Sample api to test nginx with 3 endpoints